Chapter

 What does John 5:30 mean?

-In John 5:16–29, Jesus begins to respond to His critics.
+In this passage (John 5:16–29), Jesus responds to His critics.
 These men are persecuting Him, even attempting to kill Him, for breaking Sabbath traditions and claiming to be equal to God (John 5:18).
-Verse 30 summarizes the point Jesus made in the prior passage: He is in perfect unity with God the Father.
+This verse summarizes the point Jesus made in the prior passage: He is in perfect unity with God the Father.
 In those verses, Jesus claimed to have many of the attributes of God.
-In particular, Jesus stated that His works (John 5:19), love (John 5:20), power over life and death (John 5:21), judgment (John 5:22), and honor (John 5:23) were identical to those of God.
+Of note, Jesus stated that His works (John 5:19), love (John 5:20), power over life and death (John 5:21), judgment (John 5:22), and honor (John 5:23) were identical to those of God.

-This verse provides a bridge from Jesus' claims about His unity with God into the evidence which supports these claims.
-Jesus is justifying His teaching, and His ministry, by connecting it to the will of God.
+This verse provides a bridge from Jesus' claims into evidence which supports these claims.
+Jesus is justifying His teaching and ministry by connecting them to the will of God.

-There are some things which only Jesus can speak of, because only He could possibly know them (John 8:14).
+Some only Jesus can speak of, because only He could possibly know them (John 8:14).
 However, in this context, He is discussing truths which other people can verify.
-So, they fall under the normal view of Jewish law, where a person could not testify on their own behalf.
+As such, they fall under the normal view of Jewish law, where a person could not testify on their own behalf.
 Rather, two or three witnesses were needed to consider something reliable (Deuteronomy 17:6; Numbers 35:30).
 As the upcoming verses will show, Jesus does not appeal to "blind faith," or naked trust, when He is challenged.
-On the contrary, Jesus will acknowledge the need for evidence (John 5:31, 34), and then provide examples which prove His claims.
+On the contrary, Jesus will acknowledge the need for evidence (John 5:31, 34), and then provide examples to prove His claims.

 Expand